Helen Castle – BSc(Hons) Ost DO

 |Karen Snowling – M.Ost

-graduated with her Masters Degree in Osteopathy, from the BSO in 2012.
-She has been working in Brisbane, Australia since February 2013 and after 5 years has returned to the UK with the ambition to further her paediatric experience by taking the 2 year Diploma in Paediatric Osteopathy a the Osteopathic Centre for Children in London.
-Karen enjoys seeing patients of all ages, from newborn up.
-She has a lot of experience working with those patients with long-term symptoms whether related ot posture, over-use, pregnancy, or other causes.
+Karen graduated with her Masters Degree in Osteopathy, from the BSO in 2012.
+She worked in Brisbane, Australia from 2013-2018 and returned to the UK to further her paediatric experience taking the 2 year Diploma in Paediatric Osteopathy at the Osteopathic Centre for Children in London.
+Karen enjoys seeing patients of all ages, from newborn to 90.
+She has a lot of experience working with those patients with long-term symptoms whether related to posture, over-use, pregnancy, or other causes.
 Karen has also taken a particular interest in treating patients with headaches.
-During treatment Karen may utilise soft tissue massage, joint articulation and mobilisation, dry needling and cranio-sacral therapy techniques.
+During treatment Karen may utilise soft tissue massage, joint articulation and mobilisation and cranio-sacral therapy techniques.
 She also offers Dry Needling, a natural method of relieving pain and musculoskeletal dysfunction